Dar5han7/Drowsiness-Detection/README.md

 ## Problem statement

-Build a model that will alert the driver before he falls asleep based on the realtime drowsiness detection.
+Build a model that will alert the driver before he falls asleep based on the realtime drowsiness level.

 ## Model Description